Friday-seminar/.github/profile/README.md

 ### Dec 12 -- [Higgs Bundles](https://en.wikipedia.org/wiki/Higgs_bundle) Day -- Frank Loray, Thiago Fassarella do Amaral, Lucas Castello Branco

+### Higgs Bundles Day -- Frank Loray -- Moduli spaces of hyperelliptic objects

+Considering sl(2) connections or Higgs bundles on genus 2 curves are invariant under hyperelliptic involution and are pull-back of logarithmic sl(2) connections on $P^1$.
+We deduce a map between the corresponding moduli spaces.
+This was a joint work with Viktoria Heu.
+When the genus 2 curve degenerate to a nodal elliptic curve, then we get other maps between moduli spaces.

+### Higgs Bundles Day -- Thiago Fassarella -- Moduli of Higgs bundles

+We look at rank two parabolic Higgs bundles over the projective line minus five points.
+The moduli space is studied in detail and all singular fibers of the Hitchin map are described, including the nilpotent cone.
+This is joint work with Frank Loray.

 ### TBA -- Lucas Castello Branco -- Gaiotto Lagrangians

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.